Free Consultation

 Posted By:

-The Chicago and Cicero Truck Accident Lawyers at Grazian and Volpe want all accident attorneys and truck accident victims to know that truck Accidents may be the result of negligent selection and hiring of ill-suited or trained motor carriers or drivers by the defendant company.
+The Chicago and Cicero Truck Accident Lawyers at Grazian and Volpe (now Lloyd Miller Law) want all accident attorneys and truck accident victims to know that truck Accidents may be the result of negligent selection and hiring of ill-suited or trained motor carriers or drivers by the defendant company.
 Often a defendant company will deny responsibility for a motor vehicle crash because they hired an independent contractor to perform the work.
 The company will state that the motor carrier or driver is not its agent and therefore solely responsible for personal injuries and property damage suffered as a result of the truck crash.
 Companies needing to transport items will often hire the cheapest-priced carrier without regard for safety.
 In the event of a catastrophic crash, these shippers claim ignorance and have been found free of liability for any negligence on the part of the motor carrier or driver because they were hired as independent contractors.
 Therefore, vicarious liability does not extend to the company hiring the independent contractor.

 Recent case law indicates that courts are recognizing that the hiring companies may have liability for serious injuries caused by the negligent selection of a trucking company.
 The Fifth District Court of Appeal in Florida (Davies v.
 Commercial Metals Company, 46 So.
 3d 71{Fla.
 5th DCA 2010}) specifically recognized a cause of action for negligent selection of a trucking company who was hired as an independent contractor.
 Plaintiff was seriously injured after a collision with a tractor-trailer hired by the scrap metal company.
 The only claim against the scrap metal company was for negligent hiring and retention.
 While plaintiff lost the claim on a factual basis, the court did recognize the cause of action as viable by referencing section 411 of the Restatement of Torts, which in part provides: